atextor/OGIT-wiki/Graph-API-Tutorial.md

 # Graph API Tutorial

 This Tutorial shows you how to work with the API an how you can put data into OGIT on the base of an example.
-In that example the REST interface will be used.

 ## The Service Example